 9. Pro: Sintra is well-connected to the wider world

 Some of Europe’s most beautiful locations require jumping through all sorts of hoops to get to.
-Getting lost on mountain roads, realizing that the bus timetable is actually the old lady in the village, – if you’re a traveller, then you’ve probably experienced scenarios like these!
+Getting lost on mountain roads, realizing that the bus timetable is actually the old lady in the village – if you’re a traveler, then you’ve probably experienced scenarios like these!

 That’s because Sintra is connected to the city of Lisbon by a swift and direct train line, and connections to the city’s substantial international airport are readily available.